aleshaleksey/fansys23/04-combat.md

 ___
 ## Mounts and Mounted Combat

 A character may ride a mount into combat (and in combat).
-In this case, for movement the rider's move action is used, with the mount's movement speed and modality.
-Likewise if a mounted character wishes to "run" or "sprint" (ie it wishes for its mount to do so with them on it), the rider's action is used for it.
+In this case, for movement the both the rider's and the mount's move action is used, with the movement using the mount's movement speed and modality.
+Likewise if a mounted character wishes to "run" or "sprint" (ie it wishes for its mount to do so with them on it), the both the rider's and mount's action is used for it.

 - Mounting is a "main action".
 A quick mount can be attempted as a "secondary action" but this increases the risk of failure.
 - Dismounting is a "secondary action".